@nyaomaru/divider

 // ['abc', '123', 'def', '456']

-// Split each string in a string[]
+// Divide each string in a string[]

 const result2 = dividerNumberString(['abc123', '45z']);